Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/0-shortexample.md

 ![2-minute code illustration](figures/2-minute_code.png)

-This genome browser is using GIVE-Hub data source.
+This genome browser used GIVE-Hub data source.
 There are already hundreds of public data sets available in GIVE-Hub.
-You can go to the [GIVE-Hub Data Portal](https://beta.give.genemo.org/data-portal.html) to look for other reference genomes and data track groups you can use.
+You can go to the [GIVE-Hub Data Portal](https://beta.give.genemo.org/data-portal.html) to look for other reference genomes and data track groups.
 In the GIVE-Hub data portal, you can find the values that can be used for `ref` and `group-id-list` in you genome browser HTML codes.
 For example, the screenshot below shows that you can add `interaction` to the `group-id-list` with `hg19` reference genome.

 ![2-minute GIVE-Hub info](figures/2-minute_GIVE-Hub.png)